 Determining cultural fit comes down to asking the right questions.
-A cultural fit assessment is a point in an interview, whether it is identified as such or not, where you can ask questions to determine if a candidate’s values align with your company’s values.
+A cultural fit assessment is a point in a semi-structured interview, whether it is identified as such or not, where you can ask questions to determine if a candidate’s values align with your company’s values.
 It is basically the way you determine whether someone can simply do the job, or whether they can excel at it, based on what your company values and how they would live those values.

 As you might have guessed it, your list of questions for your culture fit assessment is crucial.
 For us to focus our thinking, let’s consider cultural fit questions in three unique buckets:

 Let’s dive into each with the sections below…

 Cultural Fit Questions: Standard Questions

 Standard questions are the kind that you’ll find in just about any guide for applicants.
 They’re the standard ones, the cliched varieties, and are the ones candidates know the most about (so, they know how to answer them, sometimes flawlessly).

 While they are useful for getting things going, and helping candidates feel comfortable (because they expect them), they aren’t super effective when it comes to cultural fit.
 That’s because there is little about them that is revealing, as a rehearsed response won’t tell you more than a candidate’s memorization skills.